QuoteLinker/quote-linker-web/README.md

-# QuoteLinker Web
+# QuoteLinker

-A Next.js 14 application for QuoteLinker, a lead generation platform for a licensed State Farm agent in Minnesota.
+A Next.js 14 application for QuoteLinker, a lead generation platform for licensed agents to connect with consumers seeking insurance solutions.

 ## Features